chee86j/Reel_Relations2-JeffRender/README.md

 Reel Relations is inviting you to embark on an enchanting journey, where actors, movies, and degrees of separation converge.
 Get ready to Unveil the Secrets that Lie within the Reels and Discover a Whole New Perspective on the World of Cinema!

 Lights!
 Camera!
 Action!

+## Prerequisites

+Before you begin, ensure you have the following installed:

+- Node.js
+- npm
+- PostgreSQL

+## Installation & Local Deployment

+1. **Clone the repository** and navigate to the project directory.
+2. **Install Dependencies**: Run `npm install`.

+3. **Environment Setup**: Create a `Secrets.js` file in the server directory and add the following environment variables: process.env.API_KEY = "YOUR_TMDB_API_KEY";
+   process.env.CLIENT_ID = "YOUR_CLIENT_ID";
+   process.env.CLIENT_SECRET = "YOUR_CLIENT_SECRET";
+   process.env.REDIRECT_URL = "YOUR_REDIRECT_URL_FOR_OAUTH";

+4. **Database Setup**: Create and connect your PostgreSQL database `reel_relations_db`.

+5. **Development Build**: Run `npm run build:dev` to build the application.

+- You will need to run Postico (Mac) to load src/Components/assets/csv files into your database.
+- Remember to select 'Match Column by Name' to import the csv files to each table.

+6. **Start the Application**:

+- Run `npm run start:dev` to start the server.
+- Open `http://localhost:3000/` in your browser.

+## Features

+- Responsive Design: Crafted using Tailwind CSS, our app offers a mobile-friendly and visually appealing interface.
+- Technology Stack: Built with the PERN stack (PostgreSQL, Express.js, React, Node.js), ensuring scalability and robustness.
+- Graph-based algorithm to analyze movie collaborations.
+- Breadth-first search (BFS) algorithm to determine degrees of separation.
+- User-friendly interface for exploring actor connections.
+- OAuth 2.0 authentication for secure login.
+- Interactive movie & actor cards with detailed information.
+- Movie trailer previews.
+- Keep track of all your Favorite Actors and Movies under your Favorites in your Account.